prepor/rkbrd/3/README.md

 ## Introduction

 Every hand is unique.
 The simple implication is that no keyboard fits all hands perfectly.
-A keyboard should either be mechanically customizable (see Slavboard) or tailored specifically to an individual's hand.
+A keyboard should either be mechanically customizable (see Svalboard) or tailored specifically to an individual's hand.
 With this keyboard, I'm sharing not only STL files for a ready-to-print version, but also a CAD model that can be customized via various parameters to achieve the most comfortable layout for your hand.

 For instance, I have relatively small fingers, so I use a tight key spacing (17 mm).
 Others may find different spacing, concavity, and splay settings more comfortable.